AABBCCDKG/AABBCCDKG.github.io/_posts/2024-05-01-mlsys-labs-intro.md

 # 🌟 Appendix

 ## Some people worth following on Zhihu
-* [Tianqi Chen: ](https://www.zhihu.com/people/crowowrk) Prof. Tianqi Chen is an Assistant Professor at Carnegie Mellon University.
+* [Tianqi Chen: ](https://www.zhihu.com/people/crowowrk) Dr. Tianqi Chen is an Assistant Professor at Carnegie Mellon University.
 He helps run the [Catalyst Group](https://catalyst.cs.cmu.edu/).

 * [Huaizheng Zhang: ](https://www.zhihu.com/people/zhanghuaizheng) Dr. Huaizheng Zhang's [AI-System-School](https://github.com/HuaizhengZhang/AI-System-School) is an open project aimed at collecting and organizing research papers, tools, and resources related to MLSys, Large Language Models (LLM), and Generative AI (GenAI).
 It provides researchers and engineers with a systematic learning path and practical guide to help them better understand and apply these cutting-edge technologies.
 Here is his [personal website](https://huaizheng.xyz/).

-* [Yue Zhao: ](https://www.zhihu.com/people/breaknever) Prof. Yue Zhang is currently an Assistant Professor at the University of Southern California.
+* [Yue Zhao: ](https://www.zhihu.com/people/breaknever) Dr. Yue Zhang is currently an Assistant Professor at the University of Southern California.
 He was also a student of Prof. Zhihao Jia.
 Here is his [personal website](https://github.com/yzhao062).